quilime/openplayground/README.md

 ## Ideas for contributions

 - Add a token counter
+- Ability to Delete local Hugging Face models from the cache.
 - Add a cost counter compare page
 - Measure and display time to first token
 - The default parameters for each model are configured in the `server/models.json` file.